It's only fake news if you don't believe it

 Your relentless penchant for drunk ordering late night food delivery might actually pay off when Lebron James, Kevin Durant, Anthony Davis, or any one of their esteemed, less widely known coaches show up at your doorstep with the oversized, single-person meal you ordered.
 The NBA is cancelling the rest of its season due to the coronavirus outbreak, and it’s not just that uncomfortable acquaintance at work who has a gambling problem that is facing adversity during this difficult time, but the hard-working guys who’ve put in the hours at the gym who will no longer be able to afford their vacation homes.
 So, order up and order in, these people are suffering.
 In response to this recent wave of applications, Instacart reported that they are hesitant to push aside the eclectic group of young entrepreneurs and communication majors that currently make up their team.

-With American Universities shutting down abroad programs and a wave of Anti-Chinese racism, the Coronavirus would like to send out its personal thanks for everyone who has contributed to its meteoric rise in popularity.
-In a recent interview, the blushing virus said, “I thought I’d get maybe some airtime on the national news or kill a few people, but the reception has been overwhelming.”
+With American Universities shutting down abroad programs and a wave of Anti-Chinese racism, the Coronavirus would like to send out its personal thanks to everyone who has contributed to its meteoric rise in popularity.
+In a recent interview, the blushing virus said, “I thought I’d get maybe some airtime on the national news or harm some people, but the reception has been overwhelming.”
 When asked how it beat the infamous flu to notoriety this year, the virus responded, “I mean, it’s just an honor to be included in this category.
 Both influenza A and B have been aggressive, but I just kept infecting.
 I never dreamed of being as famous as H1N1 and I know my kill rate isn’t as high, but I just kept going and, I guess it just goes to show, it really is all about perseverance.”
-The virus also commented on its decision to leave the Wuhan province noting that it wanted to “get out and see the world.”
+The virus also commented on its decision to leave the Wuhan province, noting that it wanted to “get out and see the world.”
 In regard to its extended stay in Italy, coronavirus has said that it is truly grateful for its warm reception in Italy and appreciates their infectious enthusiasm.
 The interview was concluded with a conversation on the virus’ thoughts on the Joe Biden robot conspiracy, the high price of medical care, and political correctness, with the coronavirus’ final statement being that it prefers the pronouns “they, them, theirs.”

 For the Top Ten Hashtags of 2014 click here!